 (a) Suppose you start a workout on a Stairmaster, producing power at the same rate as climbing 116 stairs per minute.
 Assuming your mass is 76.0 kg and your efficiency is , how long will it take for your body temperature to rise if all other forms of heat transfer in and out of your body are balanced? (b) Is this consistent with your experience in getting warm while exercising?

 A 76.0-kg person suffering from hypothermia comes indoors and shivers vigorously.
 How long does it take the heat transfer to increase the person’s body temperature by if all other forms of heat transfer are balanced?

 In certain large geographic regions, the underlying rock is hot.
-Wells can be drilled and water circulated through the rock for heat transfer for the generation of electricity. (a) Calculate the heat transfer that can be extracted by cooling of granite by . (b) How long will it take for heat transfer at the rate of 300 MW, assuming no heat transfers back into the of rock by its surroundings?
+Wells can be drilled and water circulated through the rock for heat transfer for the generation of electricity. (a) Calculate the heat transfer that can be extracted by cooling of granite by . (b) How long will this take if heat is transferred at a rate of 300 MW, assuming no heat transfers back into the 1.00 km of rock by its surroundings?